Vietnam & Cambodia Explorer

 If you have pre-booked an arrival transfer you will be met as you exit the Terminal Hall by a transfer representative holding an Intrepid sign.
 If you cannot find your transfer representative, or if your flight is delayed, please call our hotline on +84 903 117 770.
 Please note that neither the driver nor any representative should ask you for additional payment.

 Metered taxi ranks are available outside the airport entrance.
 Exit the Customs Hall and walk through the airport exit gates A4 and A5 on level 1.
-You will find Noi Bai Airport Taxis (+84 4 3886 8888) readily available.
+You will also find unmetered Noi Bai Airport Taxis (+84 4 3886 8888) readily available.
 Noi Bai Airport Taxi drivers wear a yellow uniform shirt.
-Taxi fare to your hotel in town will cost approx. VND350,000.00 in total.
-Please note these taxis won't use a meter, but generally charge a fixed fare.
+They won’t use a meter but generally charge a fixed fare.
+A taxi to your hotel in town will cost approx. VND350,000 total.
 Please avoid taxi touts who tell you that they have a metered taxi parked outside the airport.

 Finishing your trip